OpenShip/documentation/docs/roadmap.md

     return create_unknown_tracking_request(payload)
 ```

-- Write quickstarter for contributors
+- Write quick starter for contributors
 > Add dev-requirements.txt for pip install

 - Publish PurplShip on pypi
-> Solve the possibility to publish purplship and keep dependencies packages on github so that
+> Solve the possibility to publish purplship and keep dependencies packages on GitHub so that
 >
 > ```shell
 >    pip install --process-dependencies purplship